Examples#

 58

-59# Create a table of elements along with some attributes (id, configuration number, property_name, material_name, No of nodes and jacobian)
+59# Create a table of elements along with following attributes: id, configuration number, property name, material name, number of nodes, and jacobian.

 60elem_data = list()